maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 Notice the function `stackjson_stringify` turns the variable `proof_steps` into a JSON object.

 Notice in this example the teacher's proof is nested.
 This can be seen if we use numerical keys, not string keys and define

 ````
 ta:proof_iff(proof(1,2,3,4,5),proof(6,7,8,9,10,11));
 ````

 The two blocks can be in either order.
 Prooflib provides a function to automatically create both options.
 Notice the command `tal:proof_alternatives(ta);` in the question variables.
 The variable `tal` will be a list of both options for the if and only if proof.
 Note that `proof_alternatives` will recurse over all sub-proofs.
 Types of supported proof structure are documented within the prooflib file.
 Then we have to "flatten" each of these proofs to a set of list-based proofs: `tas:setify(map(proof_flatten, tal));`

+There is one change in input from the above example:

+1. The _Model answer_ field should construct a JSON object from the teacher's answer `ta` using `proof_parsons_key_json(ta, proof_steps)`.

+In this example all steps are used, however if you add extra steps (distracters) then the model answer field has to separate these into used and unused lists, hence both the teacher's answer `ta` and the whole `proof_steps` list is needed.

 As before, define the feedback variables to interpret the JSON as a proof: